This Tasty Pumpkin Spice Bread Twist recipe is shaped into a wreath to make a delicious and easy holiday bread that your

 Formed in the shape of a festive wreath, the first thing you notice about this Pumpkin Spice Bread is how impressively beautiful it is.
-Not only is it pretty to look at, this bread twist is super delicious, too!
+Not only is it pretty to look at, but this bread twist is also super delicious, too!
 It has that rich, spicy, bold pumpkin spice flavor you crave, baked into flaky and tender rolls of sweet bread.

 So how do you make this unique and tasty design?
 This recipe comes with a few “twists” of its own…

 Firstly, while it looks complicated with the layers of dough and spices, it’s actually really easy to make a bread twist wreath.
 The dough is rolled up, jelly-roll style, and then cut down the middle.
 It’s the cut side that you see creating the twisted layers.

 Need something savory as an appetizer?
 No problem!
 Just use pesto as the filling.
 Not a fan of pumpkin spice?
 Swap out the cinnamon for a classic Cinnamon Bread Twist.
 Add your favorite glaze with chopped nuts on top, or leave off the nuts.